Central Wisconin Farm Ready to Grow!

-Lake Orchard Farms is off to a Great Start!
+Lake Orchard Farms is up and Growing!

 Lake Orchard Farm in Sheboygan, WI has launched their aquaponics business with a 6-500 Clear Flow Aquaponic System®.
 They utilized existing infrastructure and a barn to house the fish nursery, fish and filter tanks, which feed the plant beds in a new controlled environment greenhouse.
 The Calkin’s Family also owns Lake Orchard Retreat Bed and Breakfast.

 Large-scale Commercial Farm in West Texas

 A 3 acre aquaponic farm in West Texas is up and running.
 This farm uses 24-1200 gallon fish tanks in patented Clear Flow Aquaponic Systems® with ZDEP® to support nearly 2 acres of lettuce and tomato production.

 Aquaponic Farm in Maryland